 Q: Why don’t I eat the Standard American Diet?

 JLJ: Beginning June 1, 2012, because of several chronic health conditions, I stopped eating a variety of foods.
-Many of these foods are still commonly touted as healthy, however current science is proving they harm rather than help our bodies.
+Many of these foods are still commonly touted as healthy, however current science is proving they can harm rather than help our bodies.
 Today, by changing the way I eat, most of my symptoms have been eased or eliminated, giving me hope that I’m on the way to healing my body.
 With the approval of my personal physician, I adopted this lifetime eating plan from a combination of the GAPS (Gut and Psychology Syndrome) diet and the Perfect Health Diet.
 These lifetime eating regimes are often referred to as “Clean Eating”.
+(Another good resource on the harmful effects of certain foods, including grain, is the book Grain Brain.)

 Q: So what exactly do I eat?